schnaggelz/rpi-nxt2/README.md

 You need to apply the USB permissions rules in the `config/taspi/udev/rules.d` directory to get it running.

 ````
+sudo usermod -a -G dialout $USER
 sudo cp config/raspi/udev/rules.d/70-nxt-usb-permissions.rules /etc/udev/rules.d
 sudo udevadm control --reload-rules
 sudo udevadm trigger
 ````

+Note: Use group `uucp` in the file if on Arch like me.

 # Debugging